SteSurra/Model-based-software-design/README.md

 The behavior of the Sensor is as follows:

--The Ranging Estimator generates a pulse on the Trig signal with pulse duration of at least 10 μs -The HC-SR04 device produces a response on the Echo signal.
+- The Ranging Estimator generates a pulse on the Trig signal with pulse duration of at least 10 μs
+- The HC-SR04 device produces a response on the Echo signal.
 The pulse duration is proportional to the measured distance according to the following formula:
 ```
 distance [cm] = Echo pulse duration [𝜇𝑠] / 58
 ```